Be a beacon of light this Christmas

 In countries like Uganda, the sun sets at 6pm year-round.

 Most families have no electricity, so when darkness falls they use dangerous and expensive kerosene lamps.
 These lamps are a major fire hazard, especially with young children running around.

 This Christmas, your gift of a solar lamp can keep families safe throughout the long evenings.

-A fully-charged solar lamp provides six hours of light.
-So families can easily cook and care for children in the evening, and children like Maria Namongo from north east Uganda, can do her homework.
+A solar lamp charges off the sun during the day.
+When night falls, it provides six hours of light.
+So families can easily cook and care for children in the evening, and children like Maria (pictured above) can do her homework.

 This isn’t just a lamp, it is a light in the darkness for families this Christmas…